 Okay.
 Maybe not wordless but it is raining, again, and it is Thursday.
 So,what does one do on the back porch when it is raining?
 Take pictures, of course!
 Aside from taking pictures of my rainy day, I did load … Continue reading Wordless Rainy Thursday

 I usually don’t complain about the weather unless it is cold.
 I do not like being cold.
 If it is below 70 degrees, that’s it.
 I’m complaining.
 This spring, however, I find myself complaining about the lack of sun light. … Continue reading A View From My Back Porch

 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 It may seem as if I am hibernating after the holidays.
 Goodness knows, I certainly feel as if I could!
 January and February are quickly becoming my favorite months of the year; a respite from the hustle and bustle of … Continue reading Hibernating, Not

 What!?
 I haven’t posted since October 22nd?! 😱 Well, happy December!
 We flew through Halloween!
 Then Thanksgiving happened in the blink of an eye.
 Now, December is upon us as well snow . . . . . .and baking season.
 Cookies, breads … Continue reading Merry & Bright

 I’ve never seen a summer go by so fast in all my life!
 Due to the falling temperature, I brought my wheel into the garage from my back porch because I am NOT DONE throwing things!
 You see, my back … Continue reading End of Throwing Season

 Summer vacation?
 Well, I really didn’t have one but I sure enjoyed my summer!
 I enjoy summer, vacation or not.
 Summer is my favorite season!
-Being on our back porch throwing things, watching our grandson explore and play plus enjoying the fruits of our labor from our garden is bliss.
-Oh sure, I'd love to … Continue reading What did I do on my summer vacation?
+Being on our back porch throwing things, watching our grandson explore and play plus enjoying … Continue reading What did I do on my summer vacation?